neo-project/global-blockchain-compliance-hub/readme.md

 layout: post
 date: 0002-12-01
 name: belgium-registry-requirements
-title: "Non-profit/For-profit Company Registry Requirements"
+title: "Belgium: Non-profit/For-profit Company Registry Requirements"
 category: belgium
 comments: true
 ---
 ```
 For re-ordering individual posts (and re-naming/re-ordering entire sections too), the two fields you'll care about are the `date` and `category` ones.

 The `category` field includes the name of the entire section.
-It should be in all lowercase, and spaces should be replaced with a `-` (e.g. the "Non-profit/For-profit Company Registry Requirements" section is written as `belgium-registry-requirements`, but don't worry, it will eventually render correctly).
+It should be in all lowercase, and spaces should be replaced with a `-` (e.g. the "Belgium: Non-profit/For-profit Company Registry Requirements" section is written as `belgium-registry-requirements`, but don't worry, it will eventually render correctly).
 Make sure the `category` field is the same for all posts you want within that section.

 The `date` field is used to order the sections as well as the posts within each section.
 It's a roundout process, but it's necessary given that we're using Jekyll.
 The year part of the date (i.e. the first four numbers) corresponds to the section order.
 For example, the `belgium-registry-requirements` post above goes in the first section (i.e. `belgium`) and so the year part of its date is `0002` (see below for a table of the current year numbers and their corresponding sections).
 The month part of the date (i.e. the second two numbers) corresponds to the order of the posts within a given section; however, it goes in reverse order (i.e. the first post in the section is the one with the number `12`).
 Since the `belgium-registry-requirements` post is the first post in the `belgium` section, the month part of its date is `12`.
 The final two numbers (i.e. the day part of the date) are always `01` since we don't need to use them in our ordering hierarchy.